Asian and Pacific theatre of World War I: Siam

 On 22 July 1917, Siam declared war on Germany and Austria-Hungary.
 Twelve German vessels docked in Siamese ports were immediately seized.
 The crews and other Central Power nationals were detained and sent to India to join their fellow citizens in British India's existing civilian internment camps.
 Being the only Southeast Asian country to maintain independence throughout the colonial period, Siam was the only state in the region to enter the conflict entirely of its own free will, as an equal of the European powers rather than as part of their imperial contingents.
 The Siamese and the Vietnamese were also the only two Southeast Asian nations to fight in the war.
-Siam sent Siamese Expeditionary Forces to mainland Europe, and participate in the Paris Peace Conference to become a founding member of the League of Nations, overall increasing its international standing and modernizing both their army and its understanding of war in the modern age.
+Siam sent an Expeditionary Forces to mainland Europe, and participate in the Paris Peace Conference to become a founding member of the League of Nations, overall increasing its international standing and modernizing both their army and its understanding of war in the modern age.